bradyhouse/house/fiddles/bash/fiddle-0094-InitCProject/README.md

 #### To Run ...

-To create a new Android project, from the root directory, execute the `run.sh` script:
+To create a new `C` project, from the root directory, execute the `run.sh` script:

     ./run.sh